Conqueror26/Appointment_Schedular/README.md

 # LOGIN:

 This is the part where we can login to the website.After we enter the correct credentials, we are redirected to the events page.The will load for a little bit of timme after clicking submit.
 There is no indicator on this website which shows whether a page is loading or not.

+# EVENT PAGE:

+This is the page where we can view appointments available .
+In this page we can create new appointments and it will add on the appointment list.

+# LOGOUT:
+If we click this we are redirected to the authentication page.